draghiciioan/bee_customers_service/README.md

 ## Monitoring and Logging

-- Prometheus metrics exposed at `/metrics` via `prometheus-fastapi-instrumentator`
+- Prometheus metrics are available at `/metrics` using `prometheus-fastapi-instrumentator` for scraping.
-- Structured logging compatible with Loki/ELK
+- Logs are emitted in structured JSON format compatible with Loki/ELK.
-- Health check endpoint at `/healthcheck`
+- Health check endpoint available at `/healthcheck`.

 ### Log Format